alyraffauf/nixcfg/hosts/mauville/README.md

 ### /mnt/Archive
 Archival btrfs volume.
 Not used for anything important, just spillover for things not backed up to Backblaze.

-Serves over samba to my LAN as 'Archive'.
+Served over samba to my LAN as 'Archive'.

 ## Display
 34" LG 34WP65C-B curved 3440 x 1440 160Hz ultrawide.
 Typically used at 1.25x scaling.